discretlib/doc/content/datamodel/schema.md

 Field names are *case censitive*, a field **name** will be different from **Name**

 # Scalar Fields
-Discret used the following scalar type to store your data:
+Discret defines the following scalar types to store your data:

 - **Integer**: A signed 64‐bit integer,
 - **Float**: A 64-bit floating-point value,